hackersesh/KAmeng-Website/README.md

-The folder contains the files foe the Orbital Simulator
+The folder contains the files for the Orbital Simulator